Boxing Tools: 11 Must Have Items – Garage Gym Builder

 Here’s what you need:

-Gel-Filled Undergloves – These are like fingerless workout gloves with the addition of gel protective padding.
+Gel-Filled Undergloves – These boxing tools are like fingerless workout gloves with the addition of gel protective padding.
 They are a convenient, but more expensive alternative to bandages and wraps.
-Make sure that you get snugly fitting gloves, as loose undergloves can cause friction type injuries.
+Make sure that you get snugly fitting gloves, as loose under gloves can cause friction type injuries.

 Boxing gloves come in all shapes and sizes.
 However, there are three basic categories that you need to be aware of:

-Competition Gloves –Competition gloves are thinner at the knuckle, the wrist section is longer and the padding is more evenly distributed.
+Competition Gloves – These boxing tools are thinner at the knuckle, the wrist section is longer, and the padding is more evenly distributed.
 They come in 8 oz or 10 oz options.

 Bag Mitt – The bag mitt is a pared down version of the boxing glove that allows you to feel the power of your punch a lot more.
 You can get a thumbless version, but this tends to detract from the feel of a real boxing glove.
 They weigh between 10 and 12 oz and come in a range of colors.